 (repeat chorus x2)

-There are no broadly accepted multi-state standards for history, but most states prescribe some kind of ancient history class in middle school.
+There are no broadly accepted multi-state standards for history, but most states prescribe some kind of ancient civilizations class in middle school.
 If you happen to be in California, here is one academic content standard addressed by this song: